 Kranjska Gora is an alpine resort town in northwestern Slovenia.
 Most people come to Kranjska Gora for the ski season.
 However, if you’re planning a summer holiday, this delightful destination has a lot to offer.
-Framed by the limestone mountains of the Julian Alps and surrounded by meadows, Kranjska Gora is very easy on the eyes.
+Framed by the limestone mountains of the Julian Alps and surrounded by soft meadows, Kranjska Gora is very easy on the eyes.
 We stayed two nights at Youth Hostel Nika (excellent breakfast), before hiking across Triglav National Park.
 We didn’t have a car for this trip, so everything we did was accessible by foot or public transit.
 These are the very best things to do in Kranjska Gora in just one day.

 Hike to the Martuljek waterfalls

 Hiking to Martuljek waterfalls (Slap Martuljek in Slovenian) is a wonderful half-day excursion in summer, suitable for the whole family.
 If you have a copy of the Cicerone Walking Guide: Julian Alps of Slovenia, this hike is listed as Walk 4.
 To reach the waterfall trailhead, you can take a 10-minute bus ride from Kranjska Gora to the small town Gozd Martuljek.
 Check bus schedule here.
 Alternatively, you can walk an hour to Gozd Martuljek.
 The walk follows path #5 along the Sava Dolinka River.